koundinya/Predicta/README.md

 ## Todo
 1. TEST CASES -- RSPECS.
 2. BUILD SHEILDS
-3. cricinfo.rb is a module where I've dumped all my logic.
-Doesn't look good, should find a better way to split concerns.
-Example of why its ugly ~ Ideally it should be just returning results and the CLI file predicta.rb should be deciding if it should be printed on console or not.
-Print statements are across classes. 🤮
 4. Logic - Need to factor in new teams vs old teams using K factor.
 Example afghanistan should have a different K value compared to Australia / England.
 5. Docker + Web App